telerik/fiddler-everywhere-docs/user-guide/settings/privacy.md

 - **Unsubscribe from Emails**&mdash;To submit a request to unsubscribe from receiving future emails, click the **Unsubscribe** link.
 You will be redirected to an unsubscribe page where you can follow the instructions.

-- **Delete YOur Fiddler Account**&mdash;To submit a request, follow the **Privacy Center** link.
+- **Delete Your Fiddler Account**&mdash;To submit a request, follow the **Privacy Center** link.
 You will be redirected to a page where you can submit a deletion request.

 The following figure displays the **Privacy** menu settings.